Informed consent: New areas

 With the growth of bioethics in the 21st century to include environmental sustainability, some authors, such as Cristina Richie have proposed a "green consent".
 This would include information and education about the climate impact of pharmaceuticals (carbon cost of medications) and climate change health hazards.

+Artificial intelligence (AI) became widespread in the 21st century.
+It raises many ethical concerns in the medical field, such as the patients’ awareness that they may be interacting with an AI system, as it is being gradually integrated into scanning, surgery, and diagnoses.
+A number of companies, inspired by the ChatGPT3 system that was released in December 2022, developed AI therapists, which are mental health chatbots that can provide treatment information and perform mental health therapy.
+Patients must be educated about AI usage to promote trust in the systems.